 1066 swimmers - Swimming Club

-1066 swimmers was established in 1991 and affiliated to the Amateur Swimming Association to promote competitive swimming in a friendly supportive environment.
-Since then the club has enjoyed tremendous growth in both the number of members and in competitive success.
+1066 swimmers was established in 1991 and affiliated to Swim England to promote competitive swimming in a friendly supportive environment.
 The Club now supports members from non-swimmers through to nationally ranked swimmers, from 4 years through to adult/masters.

 The club is run by its members on a non-profit making basis by a team of dedicated volunteers and a team of qualified teachers/coaches supported by a number of volunteer helpers.
 In 2003 1066 swimmers achieved Silver Swim21 accreditation (the first in the South-East Region) and the Sport England Clubmark, and were also awarded 'Sussex Swimming Club of the Year 2002-3'

-Two Saturday and two Sunday sessions enable the club to develop over 100 Swimmers in the lessons groups, whilst maintaining class sizes no greater than 8 up to Tadpoles, typically with a helper to swimmers ratio of 1:2 in the Starfish.
+Two Saturday sessions enable the club to develop swimmers in the lessons groups, whilst maintaining class sizes no greater than 8 up to Tadpoles, typically with a helper to swimmers ratio of 1:2 in the Starfish.
 Minnows and Goldfish enjoy larger pool areas and class size is no greater than 10.

 The Dolphins group provides a transition from lessons through to the competitive club.
 Whilst the club welcomes new members at all levels, many swimmers who have outgrown other swim schools and wish to continue to develop their skills join at the dolphin level.
 Swimmers develop stamina and stroke technique, developing at their own pace through the groups.
 There are many opportunities for competition from club championships, experience galas, league galas and open competition events at all levels.
-1066 swimmers have hosted German and Belgian visitors, and have competed in international events combining competition and social events with our exchange hosts.
 Some swimmers may choose not to compete, developing their skills and stamina for fitness, fun and camaraderie